Protesters demonstrate at start of AfD conference | DW | 28.11.2020

 Author: Dagmar Breitenbach, Mark Hallam

-Alternative for Germany (AfD) has grown rapidly since it was formed in 2013.
-It is now the biggest opposition party in the Bundestag (national parliament), with 89 seats.
+The Alternative for Germany (AfD) has grown rapidly since it was formed in 2013.
+It is now the biggest opposition party in the Bundestag national parliament, with 89 seats.
 Founded in 2013 as an anti-euro party, it has shifted its focus to immigration and Islam.

 The party was a staunch critic of Chancellor Angela Merkel's migration policy in 2015, when she welcomed more than 1 million migrants into Germany.